dsebastien/regForm/backend/README.md

 # About
-...
+This readme contains information about the back-end part and how it works.

 # Workflow
-* user visits, gets the resources and the application starts in his browser
+* user visits the page, gets the resources and the application starts in his browser
-* the application requests a token from the back-end
+* the application requests a token from the back-end (token.php)
-* the back-end generates a JWT, signs it then encrypts it
+* the back-end generates a JWT, signs it and returns it (not encrypted as there is no sensible information in it)
+* the application saves the token in localStorage
 * the user fills-in the form & submits it
-  * the token is passed along
+  * the application passes the token along with the request (Authorization: Bearer <token>
 * the back-end
-  * checks for the presence of the token, validity, IP, previous tries, etc
+  * checks for the presence of the token, validity, IP, previous tries, etc (done by token_check.php)
     * if ok
       * validates the request
       * saves